 Financial assets at fair value through the statement of income

-The financial assets at fair value through the statement of income category includes derivatives that do not qualify for hedge accounting and are not financial guarantee agreements, non-derivative financial assets, cash and cash equivalents as well as other financial assets recognised at fair value through the statement of income, which are financial assets held for trading.
+The category includes also derivatives that do not qualify for hedge accounting and are not financial guarantee agreements, non-derivative financial assets, cash and cash equivalents as well as other financial assets recognised at fair value through the statement of income, which are financial assets held for trading.

-Derivatives are initially recognised at cost in the statement of financial position and are thereafter measured at their fair value at the end of each financial period.
+Derivatives are initially recognised at cost in the statement of financial position and are thereafter measured at their fair value at the end of each reporting period.
 Realised and unrealised gains and losses from changes in fair values are recognised in the statement of income in the period in which they have arisen.
-Derivatives held for trading, as well as financial assets maturing within 12 months after the end of the financial period, are included in current assets.
+Derivatives held for trading, as well as financial assets maturing within 12 months after the end of financial period, are included in current assets.
 Non-derivative financial assets are included in non-current assets unless the Group intends to dispose of the investment within 12 months from the reporting date.

-The Group’s financial liabilities are classified either into financial liabilities recognised at amortised cost or financial liabilities recognised at fair value through the statement of income.
+The Group’s financial liabilities are initially recognised and subsequently classified either into financial liabilities recognised at amortised cost or financial liabilities recognised at fair value through the statement of income.
 Financial liabilities are classified as current unless the Group has the unconditional right to defer the payment of the debt to at least 12 months from the end of the financial period.
 Financial liabilities (or parts thereof) are only derecognised once the debt has extinguished, i.e. once the contractually specified obligation is discharged, cancelled or expires.

 Financial liabilities recognised at amortised cost